tcr/av2hdmi/README.md

 * SMI code doesn't capture a whole NTSC frame yet + occasional digital artifacts
 * Decoding only implemented for CPU, not yet working on GPU shader
 * Color decoding is incorrect
-* Voltage normalization is incorrect
+* Horizontal sync is incorrect
+* No easy export for graph data

 # Links